dmulash/wombat-upsizing-analysis/README.rst

     `pip install -e .`

-6. There is space in GH for weather profiles, make sure you copy and paste the appropiate weather profile in examples/library/weather
+6. There is not enough  space in GH for weather profiles, make sure you copy and paste the appropiate weather profile in examples/library/weather